-The Department of Psychology at the Hospital for Sick Children in Toronto, Ontario is pleased to offer a Post-Doctoral Pediatric Health Psychology Fellowship.
-As one of the fastest growing sub-specialties in psychology today, pediatric psychology offers clinicians the opportunity to work in partnership with a wide range of professionals to enhance children's health and well-being at the intersection of mind and body.
+The Department of Psychology at The Hospital for Sick Children in Toronto, Ontario is pleased to offer a postdoctoral fellowship in paediatric psychology.
+As one of the fastest growing sub-specialties in psychology today, paediatric psychology offers clinicians the opportunity to work in partnership with a wide range of professionals to enhance children's health and well-being at the intersection of mind and body.
 This is a 1.0 FTE position, primarily involving direct clinical service to the children, youth, and families served by the hospital.
-This one-year training position begins on September 1, 2023, (date negotiable).
+This one-year training position begins on September 1, 2024, (date negotiable).

 Our program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and complies with the uniform notification date for applicants.
-The fellowship adheres to a scientist-practitioner model and training is intended to prepare fellows for registration with the College of Psychologists of Ontario (CPO) and subspecialty practice in the area of pediatric health psychology.
+The fellowship adheres to a scientist-practitioner model and training is intended to prepare fellows for registration with the College of Psychologists of Ontario (CPO) and subspecialty practice in the area of paediatric health psychology.